aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 I praise you with all my heart for you, God, are the protector of all people and you provide for all.
 You forgive all the sins we have committed, yet you are hidden from us all.
 You hear the cries of the poor.
 Though you are holy and awesome, I beseech your dear Name to allow the attribute of mercy to enter into your attribute of justice.
-For, just as one puts a little sweet stuff into a sharp-tasting food, so, too, may our deeds become sweetened.
-Omeyn.
+For, just as one puts a little sweet stuff into a sharp-tasting food, so, too, may our deeds become sweetened. <em>Omeyn</em>.
 </div></td></tr>